Q: How can you charge so much less? Sounds too good to be true.

 Q: Can you tell me about your company?

 A: Absolutely.
-Central Metro Realty is a locally owned and operated Austin real estate brokerage, established in 2008, with over 500 agents, generating high buyer demand for our listings.
+I’m a Broker Associate at Central Metro Realty.
+Central Metro is a locally owned and operated brokerage, established in 2008, with over 500 agents, generating high buyer demand for our listings.
 Our team utilizes industry best practices and technology for an efficient and seamless selling experience.

 A: Yes, in addition to the Realtor MLS, your home listing will syndicate across a large platform of national websites, including Zillow, Trulia, Realtor.com, Redfin, Homes.com, Homesnap, RE/MAX, Keller Williams, Coldwell Banker, Sotheby’s, Century21, and thousands of local individual Realtor brokerage websites.